 Graduate Study - Program Information

-The graduate program of Asian American Studies, which grants a terminal Master of Arts degree, aims to train students in the following ways: 1) equip them with theoretical and conceptual tools for critical thinking and critical analysis; 2) guide them in research that utilizes written texts, electronic media, visual objects, or performative modalities as the medium; 3) make them aware of the mutually complementary relationship between academic and community work; and 4) prepare them for careers in both private and public domains.
+The graduate program aims to train students in the following ways: (1) equip them with theoretical and conceptual tools for critical thinking and critical analysis; (2) guide them in research that utilizes written texts, electronic media, visual objects, or performative modalities as the medium; (3) make them aware of the mutually complementary relationship between academic and community work; and (4) prepare them for careers in both private and public domains.

 Our faculty works closely with graduate students and favors participatory models of pedagogy that emphasize field work and collective efforts.
 Graduate students are encouraged to consult their faculty advisers throughout their stay in the program, especially in developing projects that both reflect their own interests and contribute to their completion of the M.A. degree.

 The Department regularly sponsors lectures given by distinguished guest speakers on the current state and the future development of the field.
 Our proximity to several closely allied departments or programs on campus—Gender Studies, Chicana/o Studies, African American Studies, American Indian Studies, the Center for Southeast Asian Studies, Asian Languages and Cultures, the Center for Labor Research, and the Institute of American Cultures—offers distinct advantages to many of our graduate students.